acrolinx/acrolinx-proxy-sample/README.md

 ### Configure the Acrolinx Server

-For single sign-on add the following example properties to the coreserver.properties file:
+To enable single sign-on, add the following example properties to the coreserver.properties file:

 ```
 singleSignOn.method=header